everx-labs/ton-nfc-client/README.md

 For the case of iPhone you must have iOS version >= 13 and iPhone model >= 7.
 For the case of Android you should also check whether it supports NFC feature.

-Android native code of ton-nfc-client uses [TonNfcClientAndroid library](https://github.com/tonlabs/TonNfcClientAndroid) to handle all NFC stuff., and iOS native code of ton-nfc-client respectively uses [TonNfcClientSwift library](https://github.com/tonlabs/TonNfcClientSwift).
+Android native code of ton-nfc-client uses [TonNfcClientAndroid library](https://github.com/tonlabs/TonNfcClientAndroid) to handle all NFC stuff, and iOS native code of ton-nfc-client respectively uses [TonNfcClientSwift library](https://github.com/tonlabs/TonNfcClientSwift).

 ## Installation